jccardonar/entitlements-features-draft/draft-mcd-ivy-entitlements-inventory.md

   email: diego.r.lopez@telefonica.com

 --- abstract
 This document proposes a YANG module with an inventory of entitlements.
-The model helps manage details about entitlements, such as  their scope, how they’re assigned, and when they expire.
+The model helps manage details about entitlements, such as  their scope, how they are assigned, and when they expire.
 The model introduces the a descriptive definition of features and use restriction that can help a entitlement admistration an understanding of the state of their assets and the capabilities available across the network.
 --- middle

 # Introduction